+E-mail: MaryEllen.Young@texarkanacollege.edu

-E-mail: laronda.bailey@texarkanacollege.edu Office Hours: Available by appointment only.
+Office Hours: Posted in classroom.

 Note: ALL e-mail to me MUST be from the student's Texarkana College e-mail address.
 The subject line MUST have class name and meeting time.
 Other e-mail will not be opened.